 Because I have been told, over and over again, that my education is incomplete unless I've read X. I'm not a TRUE fan of a genre unless I've read Y, and I'm just not a nerd at all unless I've been blown away by Z.

 My friend stated that Joseph Campbell is important because he felt that for any aspiring fan or writer, "A Hero's Journey" would be required reading.
 The "methods section" of the fantasy genre, like how you have introduction to certain texts as a history major which introduce you to all the main concepts.

 I disagree.
-Last I heard Joseph Campbell was an author, not a required gestalt for the enjoyment of fantasy.
+Last I heard Joseph Campbell was an author (Edited to add: he was also an academic and mythologian who introduced really important concepts and tropes, like the hero's journey, which are used to this day).
+He did a lot of really interesting work, but he is not a required gestalt for the enjoyment of fantasy.
 And I think it's very possible to be an expert in something without having read the "must read" list of things that mostly old white guys have developed for us to be educated by.
 Does a person with a PhD and many publications in ancient Chinese history really need to read the Decline and Fall of the Roman Empire to be considered an educated individual?
 If you answer that with a "yes," I'd really love to know your reasoning.